hindmost/rolling-curl-mini/README.md

 Rolling Curl Mini
 ===============

-Rolling Curl Mini is a fork of [Rolling Curl] (http://code.google.com/p/rolling-curl/).
+Rolling Curl Mini is a fork of [Rolling Curl](http://code.google.com/p/rolling-curl/).
 It allows to process multiple HTTP requests in parallel using cURL PHP library.

-For more information read [this article] (http://savreen.com/mnogopotochnyj-sbor-dannyx-s-ispolzovaniem-cepochek-svyazannyx-curl-zaprosov-chast-1/) (in russian).
+For more information read [this article](http://savreen.com/mnogopotochnyj-sbor-dannyx-s-ispolzovaniem-cepochek-svyazannyx-curl-zaprosov-chast-1/) (in russian).

 Basic Usage Sample
 -------------